 Text source: Joshua Project

-Please pray that indigenous evangelists and church planters working in Uttar Pradesh will be made aware of the Taga people.
-If the timing is right perhaps the Lord will send some of these workers to the Taga.
+Pray that indigenous evangelists and church planters working in Uttar Pradesh will be made aware of the Muslim Taga people.

-Please pray for those who will soon come to Christ from this people group, that they will be devoted to one another in brotherly love, honoring one another above themselves, not lacking in spiritual fervor, serving the Lord joyfully.
+Pray that Taga believes will be devoted to one another in brotherly love, honoring one another above themselves, not lacking in spiritual fervor, serving the Lord joyfully.